 MTCH ALERT: The Klein Law Firm Reminds Investors of a Lead Plaintiff Deadline of May 5, 2023 in the Class Action Filed on Behalf of Match Group, Inc. Shareholders

-/EIN News/ -- NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Match Group, Inc. (NASDAQ: MTCH) alleging that the Company violated federal securities laws.
+NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Match Group, Inc. MTCH alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of a class of all persons and entities who purchased or otherwise acquired Match common stock between November 3, 2021, through January 31, 2023.